 - Careful dental help to prevent caries

-- To detect worsening or development of new complications, by screening once a year
+- To detect worsening of the condition or development of new complications, by screening once a year